Neural Collapse Dynamics: Depth, Activation, Regularisation, and Feature Norm Threshold: Results

 \subsection{Baseline: Feature Norm Compresses 25-Fold at Collapse}

 Fig.~\ref{fig:baseline} shows the MNIST baseline (MLP-5, ReLU, $\lambda=10^{-4}$).
-NC1 remains near 0.5 throughout Phase~1 despite 100\% training accuracy from epoch~10, confirming the terminal phase is entered but collapse does not occur under CE alone.
+NC1 decreases gradually from ${\approx}0.3$ at epoch 10 to ${\approx}0.1$ by the end of Phase 1 but never approaches the collapse threshold, despite $100\%$ training accuracy from epoch 10 onward, confirming that the terminal phase is entered but collapse does not occur under CE alone.
 In Phase~2, NC1 collapses to 0.0097 at $\tNC = 310$~epochs.
 The feature norm undergoes a $25\times$ compression across the full two-phase training: from ${\approx}27$ at epoch~10 of Phase~1 to $\featnorm = 1.063$ at $\tNC$.
 NC2 and NC3 decline in parallel, confirming all three NC properties emerge together.